 Is It Legal To Bet On Combat Sports In The Philippines?

-Yes, it is legal to bet on Martial Arts or combat sports and in the Philippines and many people do so either at legally sanctioned offshore online sportsbooks or at brick-and-mortar sports betting shops spread throughout the islands.
-There are no Philippine gambling laws that make it illegal to bet online at the offshore betting sites as long as they are licensed and regulated.
-The federal government does forbid residents from placing bets at Filipino based online sportsbooks.
-You can place a bet on combat sports in person or by phone at MegaSportsWorld (MSW) locations.
+Yes, it is legal to bet on Martial Arts or combat sports and in the Philippines and many people do so either at legally sanctioned offshore online sportsbooks, limited domestic online sportsbooks, or at brick-and-mortar sports betting shops spread throughout the islands.
+There are no Philippine gambling laws that make it illegal to bet online at offshore betting sites as long as they are licensed and regulated.
+Domestically, 21+ gamblers can place a bet on combat sports in person, online, or by phone at MegaSportsWorld (MSW) locations.
 MSW is regulated by PAGCOR, the Philippine Amusement and Gaming Corporation, which means they are operating legitimately within the industry.

 Which Combat Sports Are Covered At Offshore Sportsbooks?